 Notes

-- Use foil if the pie browns too fast.
-Sometimes the top of the pie or edges will brown too fast.
-If this happens cover the top or edges lightly with foil so that these areas are not exposed directly to the heat so that the filling and bottom crust has plenty of time to cook.
+- Use foil if the pie browns too fast: If the top of the pie or edges brown too fast, cover them lightly with foil.
+This prevents direct exposure to heat, ensuring the filling and bottom crust have enough time to cook.

 Colleen